splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

     <h3>Recommended stats<a name="aws-metricstreams" class="headerlink" href="#aws-metricstreams" title="Permalink to this headline">¶</a></h3>
   </embed>

+By default Splunk Observability Cloud imports all stats from AWS.

-If you're polling data, by default Splunk Observability Cloud only imports certain stats, which are based on AWS' own recommended stats and vary with each service.
+If you're polling data you can also choose to import certain stats only.
+These stats are based on AWS' own recommended stats and vary with each service.
 See the :ref:`list of recommended stats <aws-recommended-stats>` used by Splunk Observability Cloud.

-If you're using Metric Streams, by default Splunk Observability Cloud streams all stats.

 .. _aws-data-availability: